hrushikesh009/TA-Performance-ML-Classifier/readme.md

 4. /delete_ta/<int:id,['DELETE']

-Note: The above endpoints are JWT token protected to utilize the service users first need to
+Note: The above endpoints are JWT token protected [Users need to Register and Generated Unique Token to access above Endpoints]

-5. register_user/ #Register New User
+5. /register_user #Register New User

-6. login_user/ #Generate Unique Token for authencation
+6. /login_user #Generate Unique Token for authencation

 The microservice is Simple yet elegant.
-Minor adjustments.
-Flask includes a simple microservice where you could add, edit, generate, and alter the TA dataset at any time.

 ## Want to use this project?